rljacobson/rljacobson.github.io/content/posts/2024-12-02-edit-distance-optimizations.md

 absolute position of the start and end.
 Apparently all of those additions and subtractions do add up enough to make a measurable difference.

+### Precomputing Unicode Character Lengths

+If you have to support UTF-8 encoded Unicode characters, you need to account for the byte length of each character, which is not constant.
+A simple workaround is just to convert to a fixed length representation like UCS-2 (the fixed width subset of UTF-16) or UCS-4 (A.K.A.
+UTF-32).
+But if you are looking at optimizations as silly as those in this section, you don't want to do that, and it's not very hard to account for variable width characters anyway.

+The implementation in PostgresSQL, which is known for its efficiency, has a fast path for the case of no multibyte characters and, for the multibyte character case, builds a cache of character lengths before entering the main loop.

 ## Memory Optimizations